 - Direct Application of LTPP Data and Products on the MEPDG

 - Results from Recently Concluded LTPP Data Analysis Studies

 - Participate in the 2018–2019 T&DI/ASCE–LTPP International Data Analysis Contest

 The International Data Analysis Contest is a joint effort of the Federal Highway Administration’s Long-Term Pavement Performance (LTPP) program and the Task Committee on the LTPP Contest, a subcommittee of the Highway Pavement Committee of the Transportation & Development Institute (T&DI) of the American Society of Civil Engineers (ASCE).
 The contest is designed to encourage university students, professors, and highway agency engineers from around the world to get involved in using the LTPP database, and thereby contribute to a better understanding of pavement performance.

-The theme for the 2017–2018 T&DI/ASCE-LTPP International Data Analysis Contest is: Use the LTPP Data to Evaluate a Question or Concern for Your Region or State.
-This year’s contest also includes a challenge topic: Use the LTPP Data to Evaluate the Impact of Mix and Materials Properties on Individual Distress Types for Asphalt or Concrete Pavements.
-Submissions are due by July 1, 2018.
-Winners will be recognized at the 98th Transportation Research Board Annual Meeting in Washington, DC, January 13, 2019.
+The theme for the 2018–2019 T&DI/ASCE-LTPP International Data Analysis Contest is: Use the LTPP Data to Evaluate a Question or Concern for Your Region or State.
+This year’s contest also includes a challenge topic: Application of Data Science and Analytics to Address Transportation Infrastructure Issue(s) Using LTPP Data (Pavement Performance, Traffic, Materials, Construction Quality).
+Submissions are due by July 1, 2019.
+Winners will be recognized at the 99th Transportation Research Board Annual Meeting in Washington, DC, January 12, 2020.